-Premises liability is one of the most complex areas of law in Pennsylvania, which is why people who suffer an injury on another party’s property can benefit from seeking help from a Bensalem premises liability attorney.
+Premises liability is one of the most complex areas of law in Pennsylvania, which is why people who suffer an injury on another party’s property can benefit from seeking help from a premises liability lawyer.

 But what makes premises liability law so complex and confusing?
 To answer the question, it is essential to define “premises liability” first.

 Premises liability refers to any incident or accident (i.e., a slip and fall accident) caused by negligence, recklessness, wrongdoing, or misconduct in a location owned, occupied, managed, or ran by another person or entity.

 These locations include such private and public properties as apartment complexes, hotels, amusement parks, construction sites, Airbnb rentals, grocery stores, movie theaters, and public restrooms, among others.